LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 a lot of code, we're going to give you some code to do all of the needed work but ask you to do the actual analysis and produce a basic table.

-.. george can't wait.
-I do not know what tools you are expecting. chart (using Excel or other spreadsheet/analysis software like OpenOffice, Gnuplot, etc.) You can use anything you like to make your charts.

 The Experiments
 -------------------